Our team is here to support you 24/7. Please feel free to provide your queries. You will get response within few minutes.

 Option 1

-Take an easy trail up the valley directly behind of Samdo to one of the trade passes headed for Tibet.
+Take an easy trail up the valley directly behind Samdo to one of the trade passes headed for Tibet.
 This route has excellent views of Manaslu along with other Himalayan ranges including Simrang, Hiunchuli, Ngadi, Larkye Peak, Cheo, and possibly Kang Guru behind the pass.
 En route to these viewpoints, you will pass many seasonal herding settlements called doksas and see some beautiful mountain birds like the Lophophorus (the national bird of Nepal), Lammergeyer, and Himalayan Griffin soaring above.

 Option 2

 A more challenging route is the trek to the Gya La (large pass) north of Samdo—a more frequently used trading route to Tibet.
-This is a longer full-day hike and not advised for those seeking a little rest.
+This is a longer full-day hike and is not advised for those seeking a little rest.

 Today’s shorter hike leaves time for acclimatization and relaxing in the afternoon.